 - If a beneficiary dies or has a significant change in circumstances

 and you can store your original will in The Victorian Will Bank.
 When storing your will it is a good idea to let someone trusted know where it can be located.

 How we can help

 No matter how straightforward or complicated your situation is, State Trustees professionals can help you prepare your will.
-Call us today on 03 9667 6444 for a confidential, obligation-free discussion about your circumstances.

 We're here to help you every step of the way